muteburrito/Jarvis/README.md

 ## Introduction

-Jarvis is a simple RAG (Retrieval Augmented Generation) based QnA bot which is using Llama2 for the communication, all-MiniLM-L6-v2 for creating embeddings.
+Jarvis is a simple RAG (Retrieval Augmented Generation) based ChatBot which is using Llama3.1 for the communication, all-MiniLM-L6-v2 for creating embeddings.
-The Bot also uses Ollama for loading the base model in this case Llama2 and chains from Langchains for the question and answer.
+The Bot also uses Ollama for loading the base model in this case Llama3.1 and chains from Langchains for the question and answer.<br>
+Currently, this bot supports only PDF documents, and if the document contains images, the images will be ignored, so for better result use PDF's without images.

 ## Installation

-Head over to the [Releases Page](http://13.201.88.74:8080/job/Jarvis-Pipeline/) and grab the latest successful exe.
-This exe contains all the required dependancies, and if you don't have them, the server exe will install it for you.
+* Head over to the [Releases Page](http://13.201.88.74:8080/job/Jarvis-Pipeline/) and grab the latest successful exe.
+This exe contains all the required dependancies, and if you don't have them, the Jarvis exe will install it for you.
+* Just run the `Jarvis.exe` as an **Admin** and that should start the application locally on your system on port 5000.
+(This is accessible to anyone on your network)

 Note- Keep the EXE in a folder, so that the vectorstore and data folder are properly kept in one place.